One unit of course credit equals four semester hours.

 CSD 477-478 Speech-Language Pathology Practicum

 Requires supervised clinical practice including treatment of clients, data collection and preparation of materials, progress notes, lesson plans and reports; attendance at seminars on treatment techniques and current topics in speech-language pathology; and one to four hours of client and clinical educator contact per week.
 Prerequisites: those who earn an A in CSD 377 and CSD 378 and who have a minimum of an A- average in CSD 337, CSD 340, CSD 341 and CSD 443 will be eligible to treat one client in CSD 477 and CSD 478.
-Those who did not earn an A or an A- will continue to assist a graduate student in the treatment of clients; communication sciences and disorders major and consent of the instructor.
+Prerequistes: students who did not earn an A or an A- will continue to assist a graduate student in the treatment of clients; communication sciences and disorders major and consent of the instructor.
 Experiential learinging course.

 CSD 492/292 Independent Study in Speech-Language Pathology